-Before January 1, the only times beer and wine manufacturers were allowed to offer free ground transportation were for invitation-only events, such as parties and concerts.
+Before January 1, the only time beer and wine manufacturers were allowed to offer free ground transportation was for invitation-only events, such as parties and concerts.
 The amended state law expands this to include all situations – not just private events.

 Rideshare services such as Lyft and Uber support the law, but of course, there are opponents as well.
 Alcohol Justice, an anti-alcohol organization, claims that the free vouchers do not address the situation of alcohol intoxication.
 People are encouraged to overconsume and drink in a dangerous manner, rather than avoid alcohol misuse in the first place.